 Phase is optional at this point and serves as a default selection when this Labor Type is used to assign Labor to products, services, and allowances.
 It can always be overridden.

 A description can be added to the Labor Type to help differentiate between labor types in the list.

 After creating your Labor Type, you are ready to create as many Labor Types as you feel necessary to track the various categories of Labor you sell.

 Create Labor Type in a Quote

 D-Tools Cloud has been designed to get you quoting and selling quickly.
 Like many other settings such as phase, locations, or taxes, you can set up Labor Types directly via the quoting experience.
 The new Labor Type is automatically stored in your list of Labor Types for use in other quotes.

-To edit a Labor Type, you follow much the same approach as you do for creating a Labor Type.
-This can be done either directly inside a quote or through Settings.
+To edit a Labor Type, you follow much the same approach as you do for creating a Labor Type through Settings or Catalog.

-Note that when you hover your cursor over an existing Labor Type, a "More" option, displayed as three horizontal dots, appears, which gives you quick access to "Edit," "Duplicate," and "Delete" actions.
+Note that when you hover your cursor over an existing Labor Type, a "More" option, displayed as three horizontal dots, appears, which gives you quick access to "Edit," "Duplicate", "Set as default", and "Delete" actions.